General Plan 2045 Vision Statement

 The Planning Commission launched a visioning survey to collect input from the public regarding the direction of the City.
-The visioning survey results were presented at the September 18th, 2018 and a vision statement drafted for City Council consideration October 23, 2018.
+The visioning survey results were presented at the September 18th, 2018 and the vision statement was approved on October 23, 2018 by the City Council.

 Why is this important?